+CSES solicits proposals for appropriate indirect support.
 We further invite proposals that meet the requirements laid out in the TED (Technology Evaluation and demonstration) Fund Call, specifically projects that catalyze innovation in the CSES Science discipline areas.
 This includes technology assessments; activities performed to evaluate and assess the applicability of capabilities and existing technologies for institutional or multi-program use.
 Exploring whether known scientific or engineering technologies, approaches or techniques are applicable to current and emerging needs:

 - 1. Analysis of practicality - 2.
 Technology evaluation assessing capabilities of existing technology, including reuse in new applications or at extended scales - 3.
-Demonstrations where the cost and benefits of a system are being validated for a specific use case.
+Demonstrations where the cost and benefits of a system are being validated for a specific use case. - 4.
+Other activities appropriate for indirect funding such as workshops, as proposal writing, white paper idea development, literature searches, publication costs, and collaborative visits, etc.